Turtle

 Pose

-Medium: acrylic paint, acrylic pen, micron pen
+acrylic paint, acrylic pen, micron pen

 This piece of peace is in honor of real life heroines like Miss Major, Marsha P. Johnson, Deedee Chamblee, Bamby Salcedo, Stefanie Rivera, and Sylvia Rivera.
 It was inspired by a black dangly earring worn by Elektra Abundance-Evangelista (Dominique Jackson) on POSE.
 The earring was a beautiful onyx circle suspended between the legs of a black triangle.
 I took the very basic outline of that earring and created this piece.